hobbyquaker/mqttDB/README.md

 #### `_rev`

 A documents revision.
-Just a counter that gets incremented on every change of the object.
+Just a counter that gets incremented on every change of the document.

 ### Topics on which _mqttDB_ publishes